What is CBD?

 This is a great question, however, not simply answered.
 There are a lot of determining factors when finding the perfect dosage including: height, weight, symptoms, sensitivity to supplements/meds.
 Our droppers are designed to help you find what works best for you.
 We highly recommend starting with a 1/4ml and waiting for about 30 minutes.
 If, at that point, you decide you need more relief simply take another 1/4ml and repeat the process until you find what works for you.
 There may be days you use more or less, which is normal.
 We don't recommend taking more than 3ml in one day for a prolonged period of time.

 Will I get high using Native Remedy CBD products?

 No. You cannot get high from CBD oil.

 What can CBD be used for?

 While we can't make medical claims to what CBD can or cannot treat, it has shown to have a positive impact on people's and pet's lives.
 CBD has a wide range of uses, and we encourage everyone to research the widely available information online.
-Research has shown potential of CBD products to help with anxiety, aches, pains, inflammation, acne, menstrual cramping, aging and other everyday ailments.
+Research has shown potential of CBD products to help with anxiety, aches, pains, inflammation, acne, menstrual cramping and other everyday ailments.

 Are Native Remedy CBD products third-party lab tested for quality?

 Yes!
 Our organically grown, raw CBD is first tested for quality and safety and then our finished products are tested a second time at Desert Valley Testing in Phoenix, Arizona for quality, safety and potency.
 All of our products will have lab results available online.
 Look at the label on your bottle and locate the batch code.
 All of our third party testing results can be found here .